07 December 2019

 Engineering firms take loosely specified problem definitions, tighten up the requirements specification, design a solution and then build it.

 Each of these businesses has a distinct set of logical steps to build value - a value chain.

-Explanations of what a value chain is are plentiful on the internet but to my mind they are a bit academic.
+Explanations of what a value chain are are plentiful on the internet but to my mind, they are a bit academic.

 I like to think of businesses as a sausage machine; you put raw material in (business inputs), crank the handle driving the raw material through a series of processes and out the end pops something you can invoice.